 -s

 This option instructs FEBio to run a material parameter optimization on the specified input file.
 The optimization module is described in detail in Chapter 7.
+The –s option is followed by the optimization control file which contains among other things the parameters that need to be optimized.
 Note that the restart feature does not work with the optimization module.

 Example: